n4mlz/Cyrius/kernel/src/syscall/DESIGN.md

 - Cleanup of kernel stacks happens asynchronously via the scheduler's zombie list, so syscall handlers can request termination without worrying about which stack they are currently executing on.

 ## Future Work
-- Replace the software interrupt path with `SYSCALL/SYSRET` once MSR programming is available, letting `ThreadControl::apply_syscall_profile` configure per-thread MSRs.
+- Tighten the `SYSCALL` path with per-CPU state (e.g., `swapgs`-backed TLS) and consider returning via `sysret` once the scheduling model dictates.
 - Expand the Linux table with the minimum set required by the demo binaries (e.g., `rt_sigreturn`) and plumb proper errno semantics instead of hard-coded exit codes.
 - Allow host ABI implementations to register their own tables so the kernel can surface management syscalls without going through the Linux compatibility layer.